 SCREENPLAY ANALYSIS.
 I recently led a script analysis discussion on THE FOUNDER, starring Michael Keaton, for the Screenplay Development Group.
 The group meets monthly on the Fox Lot to discuss the script for a film that will soon be hitting theaters.
 The group provides and excellent opportunity to get insight into what’s getting made and why while strengthening your writing skills.
 You can find out how to join here.

 WRITING THE PILOT WORKSHOP.
-I was back in St. John’s in May for workshops and panels as part of Scene and Heard hosted by the St. John’s International Women’s Film Festival.
+I was back in St. John’s last May for workshops and panels as part of Scene and Heard hosted by the St. John’s International Women’s Film Festival.
 Read more here.
 It was wonderful to see everyone again.

 NEW PODCAST!
 I recently talked to Max Timm at the International Screenwriters’ Association about theme, both what it is and how to weave it into your script.
 Check it out here.